2 hours 45 mins from London

 YOUR ITALIAN TALE

-Chapter 1: THE BEGINNING – BRINDISI
+Chapter 1: THE BEGINNING – BARI / BRINDISI

 Touch down in Puglia Italy, (either Bari or Brindisi airport) before being escorted to the idyllic Masseria Montenapoleone estate.
-Your charming home for the next seven days is fragrant with rosemary bushes and salty sea air.
+Your charming home-from-home is fragrant with rosemary bushes and salty sea air.
 Wake up to your first full day with a morning cycle around the neighbourhood, from olive grove to fishing village, this coastline bike-ride will dust away the cobwebs and fully acquaint you with your home away from home.
 Join the kids who have been kept busy with an on-site scavenger hunt, for lunch prepared by you – all of you, in a pizza making class for the whole family to enjoy.
 Rest, digest and hang-out at home strolling the stunning grounds of Masseria Montenapoleone.

-Chapter 2: THE MIDDLE – OSTUNI / ALBEROBELLO
+Chapter 2: THE MIDDLE – ALBEROBELLO

 Don’t miss out on the stark white beauty of Ostuni, a citadel you’ll see long before you arrive to it, high atop a mountain filled with picturesque cathedrals of vibrant stained glass windows, crumbling facades amongst a labyrinth of winding alleyways, overlapping stairways and dead-end roads with surprise gardens.
 To make sure you get to savour all of its beauty, we’ve curated a surprise treasure hunt around the town for the children.
 Home to an estimated 60 million olive trees, Puglia produces more olive oil for the whole of Europe than any other place in the world, so it only makes sense to partake in a spot of olive oil tasting at the resident mill for an exclusive private family lunch.